-NHS 111 can now book time slots in all local A&E departments across England for those who need them, including at North Middlesex University Hospital, Barnet Hospital, the Royal Free Hospital, UCLH and the Whittington.
+NHS 111 can now book arrival time slots in all local A&E departments across England for those who need them, including at North Middlesex University Hospital, Barnet Hospital, the Royal Free Hospital, UCLH and the Whittington.

-If you need urgent or emergency care, NHS 111 will advise you where you need to go for treatment and a timeslot will be booked for you.
+If you need urgent or emergency care, NHS 111 will advise you where you need to go for treatment and an arrival timeslot will be booked for you.
 NHS 111 can also make direct appointments at GP surgeries and urgent treatment centres or send an ambulance if your condition is serious or life-threatening.

 By contacting NHS 111 first if you think you need to attend A&E for an urgent, but not serious or life-threatening medical need, you will: